Sepubaxis/Sepubaxis/README.md

 ⚡ Power bi, Data Visualization, metrics and KPI's

 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/alvarezalexiscv/)
+⚡ Fun fact: I play Violin and im a gamer 😄
 <!--
 **Sepubaxis/Sepubaxis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.